hyprland-community/pyprland/site/wallpapers.md

 ```

-Note that for applications like `swww`, you'll need to start a daemon separately (eg: from `hyprland.conf`).
+Note that for applications like `swww`, you'll need to start a daemon separately (eg: from `hyprland.lua`).
 </details>